MaibornWolff/codecharta/analysis/README.md

 To containerize the analysis, please follow the below listed steps.

 -   Navigate into the directory you want to analyse with CodeCharta.
 There are multiple ways to use the docker image:
-    1. Start the docker container and a bash shell in it with `docker run -it -v $(pwd):$(pwd) -w $(pwd) codecharta/codecharta-analysis bash` (for that to work you have to make sure bash is added to your PATH).
+    1. Start the docker container and a bash shell in it with `docker run -it -v $(pwd):$(pwd) -w $(pwd) codecharta/codecharta-analysis bash`.
 This runs the image and mounts the current directory and sets it as the working directory in the image.
-You can now use the CodeCharta shell or any other of the installed tools via the command line.
+You can now use the CodeCharta shell or any other of the tools installed in the container via the command line.
+An overview with all tools installed can be found [here]({{site.baseurl}}{% link _docs/01-04-docker-containers.md#codecharta-analysis %})
     2. Start the docker container and directly use some command (like the ccsh): `docker run -it -v $(pwd):$(pwd) -w $(pwd) codecharta-analysis ccsh`.
-This starts the Ccsh without any commands, which will open the parser suggestions.
+This starts the Ccsh without any commands, which will open an interactive codecharta shell that will guide you through the parsing/analyzing process.
     3. Start the docker container and directly use a specific parser: `docker run -it -v $(pwd):$(pwd) -w $(pwd) codecharta-analysis ccsh rawtextparser .`.
 This starts the RawTextParser in the current working directory in a container.
 -   After analysing, you can copy any results with `docker cp codecharta-analysis:/root/fileName.cc.json fileName.cc.json` to your current working directory (replace `/root/` with correct path if file is not in root in container)